Skip to content

 What is an intervention order?

-An intervention order is often pursued at the same time that an allegation of assault is made.
+An Intervention Order is often pursued at the same time that an allegation of assault is made.
 Its purpose is to protect a person because it is suspected or feared that the defendant will commit an act of abuse against that person.

 Websters Lawyers can assist anyone who has been served with an Intervention Order or has been charged with breaching an Order, and can also advise and represent those wishing to apply for an Order against another person, or who wish to have an existing Order varied or revoked.

-When will a Court make an intervention order?
+When will a Court make an Intervention Order?

-In accordance with South Australianlaw, a Court can make an intervention order if it reasonably suspects that the defendant will, without intervention, commit an act of abuse against a person.
+In accordance with South Australian law, a Court can make an intervention order if it reasonably suspects that the defendant will, without intervention, commit an act of abuse against a person.
 It must also be satisfied that under the circumstances it is appropriate to make the order.

-Intervention orders can be made in domestic abuse cases, such as spousal relationships, and in non-domestic abuse situations, such as threats from a neighbour.
+Intervention Orders can be made in domestic abuse cases, such as spousal relationships, and in non-domestic abuse situations, such as threats from a neighbour.

 What is abuse?